jiaoran198916/blog/source/_posts/the-pale-criminal.md

 abbrlink: dfd4a9fc
 date: 2020-08-03 09:01:02
 ---
-YOU DO not want to kill, you judges and executioners, until the animal has bowed its head?
+YOU do not want to kill, you judges and executioners, until the animal has bowed its head?
 Behold, the pale criminal has bowed his head: out of his eye speaks the great contempt.

 "My ego is something that shall be overcome: my ego is to me the great contempt of man": so speaks it out of that eye.